corsairmarks/combined_silfae_revisited/mod/README.md

 # Compatibility

-Requires Stellaris 3.1.2 "Lem" and disables achievements.
+Requires Stellaris 3.2.2 "Herbert" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
 Notably almost all Pop jobs and all Pop strata are overwritten (primarily for the Holosphere but also Silicoids), making this mod incompatible with other mods that make changes to Pop jobs or strata.